songIce/songIce.github.io/_publications/24UnifiedAMP.md

 paperurl: 'http://songIce.github.io/files/paper4.pdf'
 ---

-This paper aims to provide a unied framework for constructing approximate message passing (AMP) algorithms for rotationally-invariant models.
+This paper aims to provide a unified framework for constructing approximate message passing (AMP) algorithms for rotationally-invariant models.
 Starting with a general iterative algorithm template, we show how to derive the correct Onsager terms in a principled way via reduction to long-memory orthog- onal AMP (OAMP) algorithms.
 We use this method to re-derive an AMP algorithm recently proposed